IBM/java-microprofile-fault-monitoring/README.md

 ```

 ### @Fallback
 Fallback annotation allows you to deal with exceptions.
 The previous annotations increases the success rate of invocation but you cannot eliminate exceptions.
-When an exception occurs its wise to fall back to a different operation.
+When an exception occurs it's wise to fall back to a different operation.
 A method can be annotated with @Fallback, which means the method will have Fallback policy applied.
 The fallback method needs to have same signature as the original method signature. @Fallback can be used in conjunction with any other annotation.
-The below code snippet means that when the method failed and reaches its maximum retries, the method `fallBackMethodForFailingService` will be invoked.
+The below code snippet means that when the method failed and reaches it's maximum retries, the method `fallBackMethodForFailingService` will be invoked.

 ```
     @GET